tgfisher/ouroboros/README.md

 is _understanding what you are doing, and knowing where python goes after installation_.
-This might sound silly, but with so many Stack Overflow entries and blogs, you might have python... but not really understand how you got it. this might come back to bite you because there are a ton of different versions and "types" of python and they can share names (e.g. `python`, `python3`, `python3.9`, `pythonw`).
+This might sound silly, but with so many Stack Overflow entries and blogs, you might have python... but not really understand how you got it.
+This might come back to bite you because there are a ton of different versions and "types" of python and they can share names (e.g. `python`, `python3`, `python3.9`, `pythonw`).